yourfavoritedev/Engineering-Manager-Gameplan/README.md

 ##### Notes #####
 - Led Sprint Planning and Scrum ceremonies.
 - :memo: **Exercise**: What do I optimize for?
 What do I hope my teammates will lean on me for?
+    > <br>
-    - <p style="color:#093145; margin-top:10px">I'm a thoughtful leader, who <strong>values clarity and shared understanding.</strong> You'll see this when I communicate progress and information.
+    > <p style="margin-top:10px">I'm a thoughtful leader  who <strong>values clarity and shared understanding.</strong> You'll see this when I communicate progress and information.
 I support my team by being <strong>attuned to their perspectives</strong> and I stay aligned with company values by putting the customer first when making decisions.
 I thrive in a <strong>predictable and goal-oriented environment.</strong> I commit to being <strong>transparent, emotionally adaptive and customer-centric.</strong></p>
+    > <br>
     <br>
 - :bulb: **Tip:** The best feedback is specific, actionable, and delivered in a way that ensures the receiver can actually absorb it.
     - Observation of behavior + Impact of behavior + Request or Question = Specific, Actionable Feedback